 - Property Tax

-- Property tax is one of the main sources of city revenue.
+- Property tax is one of the main sources of City revenue.
 It pays for essential services and programs.

-- Part of our property taxes help Regina with operating expenses for infrastructure including roads and parks.
+- Part of our property taxes help Regina with operating expenses for infrastructure, including roads and parks.

 - Government Grants

 - Federal and provincial governments contribute to limited capital projects.
 The funds come from programs like the GST refund to cities, or the gas tax.
+However, when the Provincial or Federal Governments reduce their funding – like what appended in the 2017 Provincial Budget – it puts increased pressure on the City (and therefore, taxpayer) in order to maintain the same level of capital project development and services.